kserve/kserve/python/kfserving/README.md

 * Google Cloud Storage with a prefix: "gs://"
 * S3 Compatible Object Storage with a prefix "s3://"
-* Local filesystem with a prefix "file://".
+* Local filesystem either with a prefix "file://" or without any prefix.
 For example:
-    * With absolute path: `file:///absolute/path`
+    * Absolute path: `file:///absolute/path` or `/absolute/path`
-    * With relative path: `file://./relative/path` or `file://relative/path`
+    * Relative path: `file://relative/path` or `relative/path`

 To start the server locally on your machine for development needs, run the following command under this folder